Low back pain

 SPD symptoms may include: a bruised bone sensation (even with light pressure), burning or altered sensation along the pubic bone, sharp pain radiating down the inner thigh or grinding/clicking noises from the pubic bone.
 Although we cannot stop the production of relaxin during pregnancy, there are things we can do to reduce and alleviate SPD.

-- Climbing stairs – we should take it one step at a time or go up the steps side on, again, helping to reduce leg separation.
+Climbing stairs – we should take it one step at a time or go up the side of the steps on, again, helping to reduce leg separation.

 A Physiotherapist will be able to review how we are moving and give advice on our posture and activities, as well as, reduce muscular tension around the pelvis and lower limbs through treatment.